tradecloud/tradecloud-docs-api-v2/buyer/cancel.md

 {% page-ref page="update.md" %}

+## Cancelling by resending the order without the cancelled line using the `/order` API

+Cancel an order line by setting the `indicators.cancelLineWhenMissing` on order level, and updating the order WITHOUT the cancelled line, using the `/order` API resource.

+This is useful when your ERP system cannot cancel a line, but instead removes a line from the order.

+{% page-ref page="update.md" %}

 ## Cancelling by sending the cancelled indicator using the `/order/indicators` API

 The order or can be cancelled by setting `indicators.cancelled` on either order or line level and sending this indicator only, using the `/order/indicators` API resource.